Amneh-momani/reading-notes/201/class-04.md

 Fixed width layout designs do not change size as the user increases or decreases the size of their browser window.
 Measurements tend to be given in pixels.

 ### advantages:
-+ Pixel values are accurate ●at controlling size and positioning of elements.
++ Pixel values are accurate at controlling size and positioning of elements.
-+ The designer has far greater ●control over the appearance and position of items on the page than with liquid layouts.
++ The designer has far greater control over the appearance and position of items on the page than with liquid layouts.

-+ You can control the lengths ●of lines of text regardless of the size of the user's window.
++ You can control the lengths of lines of text regardless of the size of the user's window.
-+ The size of an image will ●always remain the same relative to the rest of the page.
++ The size of an image will always remain the same relative to the rest of the page.

 ### disadvantages: